tcolb/proj9-meetme/README.md

-# CIS322 Project 9 - MeetMe
+# CIS322 Final Project - MeetMe
 Uses mLab, flask, jQuery, bootstrap, and fullCalendar

 intended usage: visit index of website, specify date and time range, send /schedule/xxxxxxxxxxx url to colleagues, have them log in and select their busy calendars which in turn edits the free times